Simmons (electronic drum company): History

-The SDS-V's biggest disadvantage was the use of solid polycarbonate heads on the pads.
+The SDSV's biggest disadvantage was the use of solid polycarbonate heads on the pads.
 Simmons chose this material for its durability, but the heads' lack of "give" often resulted in wrist discomfort.
 Soon after, Simmons began shipping pads with softer rubber surfaces.
-The SDS-V became an instant hit, with Simmons endorsing several drummers, and the distinctive pad shape becoming an icon of the 1980s.
+The SDSV became an instant hit, with Simmons endorsing several drummers, and the distinctive pad shape becoming an icon of the 1980s.

 With the agreement of Simmons, Group Centre Inc. became the sole distributors of all Simmons Electronics products in the US.
-After visiting and demoing the SDS-V to music stores in New York, Washington, Los Angeles and Chicago, he secured orders from them all.
+After visiting and demoing the SDSV to music stores in New York, Washington, Los Angeles and Chicago, he secured orders from them all.
 Manufacturing was ramped up quickly in time for the NAMM Music Expo in Chicago and after staging a series of demos featuring Bill Bruford, dozens more music store owners from all over the country signed up to this electronic revolution, and that expansion quickly established the Simmons name in the rest of the US.